Delaware Corporation: Everything You Need to Know

 This fee may go up depending upon how much stock is authorized and the value of the stock per share

-If you authorize more than 1500 shares of stock with no par value, you filing fee will go up.
+If you authorize more than 1500 shares of stock with no par value, your filing fee will go up.

-More than 2 million shares: the fee goes up $0.004 per share
+More than 2 million shares: the fee goes up to $0.004 per share

 If you assign a par value to shares, there is a different process.